Course Outline

 Course Learning Outcomes On successful completion of this course, you should be able to...
 Graduate Qualities Mapping Completing these tasks successfully will contribute to you becoming...
 Professional Standard Mapping * Australian Psychology Accreditation Council

-1 Articulate and explain a number of theoretical perspectives that are central to the science and practice of psychology, highlighting the relative strengths and limitations of these perspectives.
+1 Articulate and explain the theoretical perspectives that are central to the science and practice of psychology, highlighting the relative strengths and limitations of these perspectives.
 Knowledgeable

 2.1, 2.3, 2.4